Presidents of the United States

 How many Presidents of the United States of America have Scottish ancestry?
 It is perhaps both more, yet fewer, than you think.

 For example there is a list that states that an incredible 23 of 43 US Presidents have Scottish ancestry.
 But most of the bloodlines are pretty thin.
-Whilst a number have Scottish great-grandparents, or grandparents whose families had settled in Ulster from Scotland, only two US Presidents qualify for the honour of representing Scotland at international football through FIFA's grandfather rule.
+Whilst a number have Scottish great-grandparents, or grandparents whose families had settled in Ulster from Scotland, only two US Presidents qualify for the honour of representing Scotland at international sport through the grandfather rule.
 Those two Presidents are Woodrow Wilson - and Donald Trump.

 The Donald does not even have to go back to his grandparents to pull on the dark blue jersey with the lion rampant.
 Trump's mother was from Tong in Lewis, which makes him the most Scottish person ever to lead the USA.